-Children at Bentley High Street Primary School are taught about how they can keep themselves and others safe, including online.
+Children at the Academy/School are taught about how they can keep themselves and others safe, including online.
 To be effective, we present this information in an age-appropriate way.
 We are sensitive to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities.